-Table 40: Operational Phase Environmental and Social Mitigation Plan
+Table 42 Operational Phase Environmental and Social Mitigation Plan

-No Description of Potential Impact Mitigation Measures Responsibility Cost Performance Indicator • OPERATION PHASE • 1 Pollution Prevention-ESS3 Soil contamination from cleaning of solar panels No chemical substances such as detergents will be used in panel cleaning.
+No Description of Potential Impact Mitigation Measures Responsibility Cost Performance Indicator OPERATION PHASE l 1 Pollution Prevention-ESS3 Soil contamination from cleaning of solar panels No chemical substances such as detergents will be used in panel cleaning.
 Cleaning will be provided with pure water and by spraying equipment.
 Number of cleanings will not be more than twice a year.
 Unnecessary water usage will be avoided.
 Bağyurdu OIZ Equities (Included in operation costs) Cleaning Procedure Cleaning records 2 Pollution Prevention-ESS3 Soil and water pollution due to wastes from maintenance, repair and replacement of inverters and collectors Maintenance and repair operations will be carried out by authorized personnel.
 The contact of the waste with the soil ground will be prevented.
 Segregated waste will be temporary stored at designated waste storage site (Use of the temporary waste storage area within the OIZ) Separately collected recyclable waste will be sent to licensed recycling facilities Hazardous wastes will be stored separately and sent to licensed disposal facilities.
-Separate storage of damaged solar panels and sending them to licensed recycling facilities Bağyurdu OIZ Equities (Included in operation costs) Maintenance and repair records Waste Shipment Records Licensed facility agreements 3 Pollution Prevention-ESS3 Air pollution and biological losses due to fire caused by electric arc Preparation of periodic maintenance plans Performing periodic maintenance at specified times Availability of appropriate firefighting equipment in the project area Preparation and implementation of Emergency Preparedness and Response Plan Establishing emergency teams Training of employees on emergency situations and conducting fire extinguishing drills Bağyurdu OIZ Equities (Included in operation costs) Periodic Maintenance Plan Periodic Maintenance Records Fire Extinguishing Equipment Fire extinguishing drill records 4 Community Health and Safety-ESS4 Negative impacts on public health due to accidents caused by unauthorized persons entering the SPP area Preventing unauthorized persons from entering the area by surrounding the SPP area with a wire fence and periodic control and maintenance of the fence Conducting security checks Laying of grounding channel around the project area Hanging warning signs Bağyurdu OIZ Equities (Included in operation costs) Wire Fence Warning Signs Security Control Records
+Damaged solar panels will be considered as "Discarded electrical and electronic equipment containing hazardous parts other than 20 01 21 and 20 01 23" according to relevant national legislation and will be disposed of accordingly.
+Damaged solar panels will be stored separately and sent to licensed separately and send to licensed recycling facilities.
+Bağyurdu OIZ Equities (Included in operation costs) Maintenance and repair records Waste Shipment Records Licensed facility agreements 3 Pollution Prevention-ESS3 Air pollution and biological losses due to fire caused by electric arc Preparation of periodic maintenance plans Performing periodic maintenance at specified times Availability of appropriate firefighting equipment in the project area Preparation and implementation of Emergency Preparedness and Response Plan Establishing emergency teams Training of employees on emergency situations and conducting fire extinguishing drills Bağyurdu OIZ Equities (Included in operation costs) Periodic Maintenance Plan Periodic Maintenance Records Fire Extinguishing Equipment Fire extinguishing drill records 4 Community Health and Safety-ESS4 Negative impacts on public health due to accidents caused by unauthorized persons entering the SPP area Preventing unauthorized persons from entering the area by surrounding the SPP area with a wire fence and periodic control and maintenance of the fence Conducting security checks Bağyurdu OIZ Equities (Included in operation costs) Wire Fence Warning Signs Security Control Records